-I was excited to hear a professional talk about the game and what it needs.
+I was excited to hear a professional talk about the match and what it needs.
 If anyone can do it, Bryson has the best chance.
-What he was saying in the press conference was definitely honorable and admirable.
+What he was saying in the press conference was honorable and admirable.
 But was it realistic?
 I don’t know.

 Here’s why I’m concerned.

-I have played many tournaments but never won a PGA Tournament so I can’t attest to Bryson’s expertise in that regard just as Bryson, has ever taught large numbers of amateurs.
-Don’t get me wrong, I am on “Team” Bryson and ready for the challenge of helping as many golfers we can.
-Keep in mind I have been teaching amateurs for over 25 years – and have some expertise in this area.
+I have played many tournaments but never won a PGA Tournament so I can’t attest to Bryson’s expertise in that regard just as Bryson, has ever taught scores of amateurs.
+Don’t get me wrong.
+I am on “Team” Bryson and ready for the challenge of helping as many golfers we can.
+Keep in mind that I have been teaching amateurs for over 25 years – and have some expertise in this area.

 (If I was sitting in a room with Bryson, here is the conversation I would have with him regarding helping amateur golfers)

-Bryson, here is the major challenge we face going forward:
+Bryson here is the greatest challenge we face going forward:

 Amateurs don’t like to practice.

-I know what your thinking.
+I know what you’re thinking.
 Making the game easier by having single length clubs and swinging on a Single Plane will make the game easier for everyone.
-I agree with you completely but no matter what clubs you give them, or how they swing, Amateurs don’t like to practice.
+I agree with you completely, but no matter what clubs you give them, or how they swing, Amateurs don’t like to practice.

 When amateurs do practice, they practice incorrectly.

 Bryson, you practice with the purpose of perfecting the movement of your golf swing.
 Amateurs practice with the purpose to hit balls better.
-There is a huge difference in these two purposes.
+There is a huge difference in these two objectives.

-I know your thinking I’m being negative here but I’ve been doing this for over twenty five years now.
+I know your twenty-five years now.
 I’ve taught thousands of people the Single Plane swing.
 I’ve fit thousands of sets of clubs to the Single Plane.
 Have I made the game easier?
 Sure.
 Have golfers had more joy and fun?
 They tell me they are.
 Nothing makes me happier than to have one of my students have more joy and fun with the game.